How to Gain Flexibility & Performance Using the Cisco UCS C220 M5

 Cisco UCS C220 M5 Rack Server

-This server is among the most flexible and broadly useful application server in the market.
+This server is among the most flexible and broadly useful application servers in the market.
 This model is a high-thickness, 2-attachment rack server that conveys industry-leading execution and effectiveness for a wide scope of technology requirements.
 These requirements include virtualization, coordinated effort, and exposed metal applications.

 The Cisco UCS C220 M5 rack server incorporates the 2nd gen Intel Xeon Scalable processors.
 Through its delivery of expandability and performance, the M5 upholds application performance and efficiency gains.
 Additional features include:

 - Deploying the most advanced Intel Xeon Scalable CPUs with up to 28 cores per socket